dnp1204/daily-code-challenge/README.md

     add_subtract(7) -> 7

     add_subtract(1)(2)(3) -> 1 + 2 - 3 -> 0

     add_subtract(-5)(10)(3)(9) -> -5 + 10 - 3 + 9 -> 11

 [See Solution](/problems/300-399/problem-363.js)

 ---

-## Problem 364 - Facebook
+## Problem 364 - Facebook [Difficulty: Medium]

-Describe an algorithm to compute the longest increasing subsequence of an array of numbers in O(n log n) time.
+Describe an algorithm to compute the longest increasing subsequence of an array of numbers in `O(n log n)` time.

 [See Solution](/problems/300-399/problem-364.js)